 * Fears Chinese trade surplus could inflame dispute

-The greenback got a boost from data showing China's trade surplus with the United States swelled to a record in June, which could further inflame a trade dispute with Washington.
+Chinese trade data showed its trade surplus with the United States swelling to a record in June and some fear that could further inflame a trade dispute with Washington.

-In commodity markets, oil prices had a wild week of price swings, with both the main benchmarks at one point suffering heavy losses as traders focused on the return of Libyan oil to the market.
+In commodity markets, oil prices have had a wild week with both the main benchmarks suffering heavy losses as traders focused on the return of Libyan oil to the market.

 Copper eased about half a percent on Friday and was poised for a fifth straight weekly fall, its longest decline since 2015, on concerns about weaker demand in face of the U.S.-China trade dispute.